jatin96/Computer-Science-Notes/system-design/nearby-friends/nearby-friends.md

 6. The final result is returned back to the client.
 7. For each friend, the server subscriber to friends topic.
 This is done for both active and inactive friends.

-##### User database
+#### User profile database

 - The user database will hold the user data like profile, friends etc.
 - We can use relational database with sharding on user_id to scale the database

 ##### Location Cache

 - Redis cache is used to store user_id and location
 - There are 10 million active users with each entry requiring 100 bytes, it can fit in one server.
 - But 10 million users sending request every 30 seconds means that QPS on redis server will be 334K, which is high.
 We can shard the data based on user_id and share the load among many redis servers.
 - To improve availability, we can replicate the location data on each shard in a master-slave replication architecture.

 #### Redis Pub/sub server